Die Hauptstadt, Capricorn

 “Oh…” Francis smiled.
 “Well, Nico’s always been talented with this kind of thing, so I wasn’t too worried about that.
 It’s healed.”

 “I am sorry.”

 “It didn’t hurt that much.
 Perks of partially bleached vitae.”
 Francis’s smile slid from his face.
 “I hope this conversation helped at least a little bit.”

 “I think.
 It is still unclear.”
 Jericho thought.
 “After the Twin Cities, I wanted to find something new.
 The others said I should.
 But it is still there.
 Anger.
 I need to do it.
 I need to finish it.
 Bring ELPIS to justice.
 False hope.
 If I don’t, then… everything I did both as ELPIS and a peacekeeper… I am not ‘good.’
 I do not want to forget what happened.
-I cannot.
+I can’t.
 Ayda.
 The others.”

 “‘False hope’…?”
 Francis stared at him for a while, before murmuring, “If the destination is too difficult, then think of the path instead.
 Good and bad are all relative anyways.
 Labeling things as black and white is a luxury.
 Or maybe it’s insanity.”
 He took a drag.
 “I admit we ELPIS are relics of the past.
 Our continual pursuit of destroying conductors, True Conductors, and reservoirs—as I’ve said, we planned to do it for eternity if necessary, but we cannot win that way…”

 Jericho lowered his gaze.